Beyond the Laplacian: Interpolated Spectral Augmentation for Graph Neural Networks: Experiments and Simulations

 \subsection{Experimental Setup}

-We evaluate the effectiveness of ILE in the context of node classification, where ILE is used to augment node features in GNNs.
+We evaluate the effectiveness of ILEs in the context of node classification, where ILEs are used to augment node features in GNNs.
 The resulting models are then assessed based on their classification accuracy.
 Our experiments cover a range of datasets and models.

-We consider three settings. \begin{enumerate} \item We first consider a synthetic scenario with Stochastic Block Models (SBM) consisting of two blocks of equal size.
+We consider three settings. \begin{enumerate} \item We first consider a synthetic scenario with Stochastic Block Models (SBMs) consisting of two blocks of equal size.
 Node labels correspond to block membership.
-Following \cite{priebe2019two}, we choose connectivity parameters that lead to two graphs exhibiting core–periphery and community structures respectively.
+Following \cite{priebe2019two}, we choose connectivity parameters that lead to two graphs exhibiting core–periphery and community structures, respectively.
 See Figure \ref{fig:sbm} for illustration. \item We consider network datasets that do not come with node features.
-This include the Karate Club~\citep{karateclub}, Twitter Congress~\citep{fink2023twitter}, Facebook Ego~\citep{NIPS2012_7a614fd0}, and Political Blogs (Polblogs)~\citep{10.1145/1134271.1134277} datasets.
+These include the Karate Club~\citep{karateclub}, Twitter Congress~\citep{fink2023twitter}, Facebook Ego~\citep{NIPS2012_7a614fd0}, and Political Blogs (Polblogs)~\citep{10.1145/1134271.1134277} datasets.
 We use ILEs as node features on these datasets. \item We consider network datasets that come with node features, which include the Cornell~\citep{Pei2020Geom-GCN:}, Texas~\citep{Pei2020Geom-GCN:}, and Wisconsin~\citep{Pei2020Geom-GCN:} datasets.
-We corrupt the original node features with various levels of noise, and append ILEs as extra node features to observe performance. \end{enumerate} We consider three representative models: GCN~\cite{kipf2017semisupervisedclassificationgraphconvolutional}, GIN~\cite{xu2019powerfulgraphneuralnetworks}, and GraphSAGE~\cite{hamilton2018inductiverepresentationlearninglarge}.
+We corrupt the original node features with various levels of noise, and append ILEs as extra node features to observe performance. \end{enumerate} We consider three representative models: GCN~\citep{kipf2017semisupervisedclassificationgraphconvolutional}, GIN~\citep{xu2019powerfulgraphneuralnetworks}, and GraphSAGE~\citep{hamilton2018inductiverepresentationlearninglarge}.
 We also use a 5-layer MLP as a baseline.
 Detailed descriptions of all datasets are provided in Appendix~\ref{appendix:datasets}.

 We adopt a train-test split using a 70/30 ratio.
 To account for stochasticity, each experiment is repeated 5 times, and we report the mean and standard deviation of the resulting classification accuracies.